stijn-dejongh/ars-rethorica/README.md

 # ars-rethorica
-Revamp of public domain translation of the book 'Rethoric' by Aristotle
+Revamp of public domain translation of the book 'Rhetoric' by Aristotle